tychonievich/cso1-s2022/markdown/policies.md

 F       less than minimal competence        retake this course first

 [^future]:
-    The most obvious future course is COA2.
+    The most obvious future course is CSO2.
-    COA1 material is also directly important for work in various fields including networks, cyber-physical systems, robotics, operating systems, and any constrained-resource or speed-sensitive application
+    CSO1 material is also directly important for work in various fields including networks, cyber-physical systems, robotics, operating systems, and any constrained-resource or speed-sensitive application.

 These goals do not map perfectly to numeric scores.
 If you get full or nearly full points on all graded tasks, you should expect an A. If you miss non-trivial numbers of points or deadlines, we may attempt to assess your standing on this subjective scale in lieu of a raw point-based grade.